Classes will start on time. Clients should arrive 10 minutes prior to scheduled start of class.

 Dogs will use specified area on premises for potty use.
 Dog waste will be collected and deposited in assigned garbage container behind building.
 Poop bags are the responsibility of the owner.

-Dogs enrolled in this course will be on leashes entering and exiting facility and at all times inside unless instructed otherwise by the trainer.
+Dogs enrolled in this course will be on leashes entering and exiting the facility and at all times inside unless instructed otherwise by the trainer.

 Flat collars, harnesses and Martingale collars are permitted.
 No prong, slip or choke collars are to be used in class.